The killing of PM Olof Palme: Part I (DRAFT)

 Not many people knew about SOPS (NATO Special Operations Planning Staff).
 It was certainly involved in these operations because Special Operations Forces were used in contacting and training with local Stay Behinds.
 That Western submarine operations in Swedish waters – at the naval bases of Muskö and Karlskrona – were discussed in an ACC/SOPS document is logical.
 Swedish participation in this committee, in ACC is a fact and ACC had to coordinate with SOPS (as ACC/SOPS), but this was very sensitive.
 The committee was obviously worried about Palme bringing up the use of Western submarines in Swedish waters in the upcoming meeting in April with Gorbachev in Moscow.

-Oswald LeWinter (who handed over the document to Dagens Nyheter journalist Olle Alsén in Sweden) was certainly from the CIA.
+Oswald LeWinter (who forwarded the document to Dagens Nyheter journalist Olle Alsén in Sweden) was certainly from the CIA.
 Alsén had received the contact through the BBC journalist Allan Francovich, who had interviewed LeWinter for his 1992 BBC documentary on the European Stay Behinds.
 The film was called “Operation Gladio” after the Italian Stay Behinds.
-They had been used in domestic killings in the 1960s and 1970s to create chaos to justify emergency measures.
-LeWinter had also discussed the British and U.S. division of labor with the former running Stay behinds in Scandinavia and the Low countries, while the latter having main responsibility for Southern Europe and Germany.
-It is clear that several things in the ACC/SOPS document would not have been possible to obtain without special access.
+They had been used in domestic killings in the 1960s and 1970s to create chaos to justify emergency measures and fascist coup attempts.
+LeWinter had also discussed the British and U.S. division of labor with the former having primary responsibility for Stay Behinds in Scandinavia and the Low countries, while the latter being largely responsible for Germany and Southern Europe like Italy.
+After the war, the Stay Behinds in Germany and Italy had organised the remaining Nazi and Fascist forces in these countries, and they had been directly involved in terrorist actions by planting bombs in public places.
+However, we now know that LeWinter did not bring the involvement of Israeli agents in these terrorist attacks.
+We know that in the 1970s, there were several Israeli agents that contributed to the terrorist bombings in Italy (see Part IV).
+We also know that Oswald LeWinter claimed to have had close ties to CIA’s Chief of Counter-Intelligence James Jesus Angleton, who had been working intimately with Israeli intelligence and who had been given a memorial stone in Jerusalem (see Part IV).
+We can imagine that LeWinter had covered-up a possible Israeli involvement in the killing of Olof Palme as he had done in the 1992 BBC documentary.
+He could also had covered-up the direct role of the CIA and the MI6.
+However, it is clear that several things in the ACC/SOPS document would not have been possible to obtain without special access.
 LeWinter claims that ITAC was linked to ACC, and that ITAC had a CIA representative at the meetings including LeWinter himself in late 1970s to early 1980s.
 He had participated in the ACC/SOPS meetings, but he had left this position in early 1980s.
-He might have received the document from his successor.
+He might have received the document from one of his successors.

 I spoke with former Chief of the Norwegian Military Intelligence Service, Rear Admiral Jan Ingebrigtsen (1979-85), who was mentioned in this document.
-His reaction to the document was: “It should not come into the hands of a journalist”.
+I used to see him at conferences and seminars, and I visited him in his home in Oslo where I showed him the document.
+His reaction to it was: “It should not come into the hands of a journalist”.
 He thought that the document was authentic.
 He had written these articles mentioned in the document, he knew Algernon from such meetings, and several other things were apparently correct.
-In 1986, Jan Ingebrigtsen had recently left the Norwegian Intelligence Service (NIS) and the claim in the document that Prime Minister Kåre Willoch was willing to use “Ingebrigtsen script” appeared credible to him.
+In 1986, Jan Ingebrigtsen had recently left the Norwegian Intelligence Service (NIS) and the claim in the document that Prime Minister Kåre Willoch was willing to use “Ingebrigtsen script”, his articles in Aftenposten, appeared credible to him.
 Kåre Willoch did not trust the Labor Party, when it came to a nuclear weapons-free zone and when it came to the U.S. maritime strategy, and Kåre Willoch would have used texts by Ingebrigtsen as background information for the Norwegian debate.
 I used to meet Kåre Willoch regularly, but he argued that when it came to sensitive matters, he usually did not want to know about it.

 I also spoke with a friend of mine and successor of Ingebrigtsen, the Chief of Norwegian Military Intelligence Major General Alf Roar Berg (1988-93).
 He said that he didn’t know whether the document was authentic or not.
 He did not exclude that this ACC/SOPS document was a genuine document.
 Nothing in the style of the document had surprised him.
 He was called around 01.00 AM in the night about the murder of Olof Palme.
 He was at the time heading the Analysis Section of the Intelligence Service (1986-88 and before that he had had the relevant position in the Defence Ministry, 1984-85).
 On a later occasion, he also mentioned that there was a system for taking out people, people who did not follow the rules, for example, if they were speaking out about classified matters.
 One example from a third source seemed to indicate that one might have used assassins from other countries to carry out these kinds of tasks, because in general it is more difficult to carry out such operations against one’s own people.
 Ingebrigtsen said he usually did not participate in these ACC meetings himself.
 He sent his subordinate, his director for this section (the head of the Stay Behinds) to these meetings.

 I had some talks with a couple of former chiefs of Stay Behinds but not about Olof Palme.
-One of these officers I met a conferences, receptions and dinners, and I actually had a lunch with him when I intended to show him the ACC/SOPS document, but he did not tell the truth about the use of British Oberon class submarines to land Special Forces in Norway, and there was no point to bring up the above document with him.
+I met one of these officers, Roar Haugen, at conferences, receptions and dinners, and I actually had a lunch with him when I intended to show him the above ACC/SOPS document, but he did not tell the truth about the use of British Oberon class submarines to land Special Forces in Norway, and there was no point to bring up this document with him.
 Afterwards, I thought it might have been a mistake., because he would have been the Norwegian representative at the meeting.
-The other chief of Stay Behinds had kept close ties to the British and he knew about their use of Oberon class submarines along the Norwegian coast.
+The other chief of Stay Behinds Finn Horvei had kept close ties to the British.
+He knew about their use of Oberon class submarines along the Norwegian coast.
 He had had close ties with John Venning, the MI6 Chief of Station in Oslo.
 MI6 had convinced him to use a criminal to make a break-in into Norwegian military weapons storages to steal weapons for the Irish IRA, perhaps to be able to track the route for the transfer of weapons to the IRA and/or to be able to discredit the IRA for stealing Norwegian weapons.
-His chief, the director of NIS, Alf Roar Berg heard rumors about the use of the criminal Espen Lie, but Berg’s subordinate had then denied everything.
+Horvei’s chief, the director of NIS, Alf Roar Berg told me that he had heard rumors about the use of the criminal Espen Lie to steal Norwegian weapons, but Horvei had then denied everything.
 When it was revealed in the media in 1991, Berg had to replace him (he became a teacher at the Defence College).
 This was already published in Norwegian newspapers at the time.

 I met Venning’s successor at cafés and parties, and I had him for dinner at home once, after the Belgium former Socialist Party Foreign Minister Willy Claes had been appointed NATO Secretary General.
 Claes had been President for the European Socialists; he refused to participate in the 1991 Gulf War; and he sought a diplomatic solution to the Bosnia War.
 My MI6 friend told me that Claes was unacceptable from a British point of view, but the British couldn´t veto him.
 They had already “used up their veto”, he said.
 Some weeks later, the “Augusta Affair” blew up in the face of Willy Claes.
 As a Belgium minister, he had been involved in buying Augusta helicopters from Italy, which had included some bribes, which forced Claes to leave his position as NATO Secretary General.
 The leak about the bribes would most likely have been planted by the British.
 The problem with Olof Palme seems to have been that he wasn’t corrupt enough.
 In this case, in the case of Willy Claes, corruption appears as a “life insurance”, and the bribes to Claes may have saved his life.